Reyes 2 HRs, drive almost hits bicyclist, Indians top Cards - WHIZ News

 Arenado took the field for defense in the bottom of the inning but was removed.
 The Cardinals announced he had a bruised forearm and is day to day.

+Shildt said Arenado is optimistic that he’ll play Friday when the Cardinals open a three-game series against Minnesota as the pitch appeared to strike him on the back of his arm.

+“Thankfully, it looks like it got mostly meat,” Shildt said.
+“The off-day tomorrow will help.
+He’ll get treatment.
+It got him pretty good.”

 Dylan Carlson led off the third with his 11th homer.
-Yadier Molina’s two-out single gave St. Louis a first-inning lead.
+Yadier Molina’s two-out single gave St. Louis a first-inning lead, but Kim’s short outing was costly.

+“He wasn’t able to get the ball on the ground,” Shildt said.
+“His velocity was down a tick.
+He lived up top too much and in the air a lot.”

 PITCHING UPDATE